 In 2022, many treadmills are outfitted with plentiful technology and infinite program options.
 While tech features can be useful, some treadmill users simply don’t want (or need) them.

 We recommend that you select a treadmill that feels approachable and inviting.
 Avoid models that feel overly complex or overwhelming.

 Specs to Consider

 Once you’re clear about how you’re going to use the treadmill, it’s time to dig into the ever-intimidating treadmill specs.
 Don’t worry — you don’t need to look at all of them, just a few key ones.

 Entry-level treadmills that are more suited for walking will be on the lower range of the below specs, while runners and heavy users want to stay on the upper range.

-I recommend going directly to the manufacturer’s website to find the weight capacity and other specs, rather than a middleman like Amazon or a distributor, to ensure that they are accurate.
+We recommend going directly to the manufacturer’s website to find the weight capacity and other specs, rather than a middleman like Amazon or a distributor, to ensure that they are accurate.

 Size: Greater Than 8 Inches Overhead

 This may seem obvious, but before you even start your research, make sure you measure out the entire space you have for your treadmill.
 Perhaps the biggest unknown when determining if a treadmill will fit is the head height from the ceiling.

 In general, most runners will bounce around 5 inches above standing height when running, so ideally aim to have at least 8 to 12 inches of space between your head and the ceiling to be safe.